 To find these snowflakes, use PowerPoint’s Online Pictures option on the Insert tab in the Images group.
 In the search control, enter snowflake and press Enter.
 Make sure to check the Creative Commons only option and start inserting snowflake images.

 Use the Remove Background tool (on the contextual Format tab) to remove the backgrounds if necessary.
 Use the Color option in the Adjust group to change colors.

-To learn how to remove the background from an image, you can read Remove that annoying background from your company logo and 9 been-around-the-block Office tips (see #2).
+To learn how to remove the background from an image, you can read Remove that annoying background from your company logo.

 Pictures and sound